Reconstruct from BEV: A 3D Lane Detection Approach based on Geometry Structure Prior: Method

 In most cases, lanes in 3D space are formed by a group of smooth parallel curves on the 3D road surface\cite{dementhon1987zero}.
 Instead of simply predicting discrete points of lane markings, an accurate reconstruction of 3D lanes should include the re-establishment of the reasonable geometry structure in 3D space.
 However, most of the existing DNN-based methods choose to achieve 3D lane detection in a data-driven manner with only point-wise supervision, which may not result in robust preservation of 3D lane geometry and would be vulnerable to outliers under extreme lane structures because of the absence of structural guidance.
 As a result, the geometry prior should be utilized to explicitly guide the learning of 3D lanes.
 We will first review the view projection systems proposed in previous literature and then analyze the structure prior under the existing projection system.

-{\textbf{View projection.} In 3D-LaneNet~\cite{garnett20193d}, a real top view projection is utilized for creating lane anchors on the flat ground.
-Real top view stands for the direct vertical projection from 3D space to the ground plane $g$.
-In this case, for a point $P_{3D} (x_{3D},y_{3D},z)$ in 3D space, the height dimension $z$ is simply discarded, and the point is projected onto the ground plane position of $P_{{2D}R} (x_{3D},y_{3D})$ under real top view projection with center at vehicle ego coordinate.
+{\textbf{View projection.} In 3D-LaneNet~\cite{garnett20193d}, a real BEV projection is utilized for creating lane anchors on the flat ground.
+Real BEV stands for the direct vertical projection from 3D space to the ground plane $g$.
+In this case, for a point $P_{3D} (x_{3D},y_{3D},z)$ in 3D space, the height dimension $z$ is simply discarded, and the point is projected onto the ground plane position of $P_{{2D}R} (x_{3D},y_{3D})$ under real BEV projection with center at vehicle ego coordinate.
 However, as shown in the top row of Figure~\ref{fig:top_projection}, such 2D lane representation cannot properly reflect the change of lane height in 3D space, thus a heavy image feature encoder in \cite{garnett20193d} is necessary to estimate lane height from images.}

-Gen-LaneNet~\cite{guo2020gen} then introduces the virtual top view projection.
-As shown in the bottom row of Figure~\ref{fig:top_projection}, 3D lanes are projected onto the ground plane via virtual top view projection, which can be obtained from rays start from camera center $C$ to the ground $g$.
+Gen-LaneNet~\cite{guo2020gen} then introduces the virtual BEV projection.
+As shown in the bottom row of Figure~\ref{fig:top_projection}, 3D lanes are projected onto the ground plane via virtual BEV projection, which can be obtained from rays start from camera center $C$ to the ground $g$.
 This is conceptually equivalent to 1) project the 3D lanes onto the image plane, and then 2) project image and lanes onto the ground plane by IPM.
 In this case, the 2D representation of lanes is no longer agnostic of height variance.
-Equation~\ref{eq:virtual_top} shows the transformation of lane point coordinates from point $P_{3D}$ in 3D to point $P_{{2D}V}$ on the ground plane via virtual top view projection.
-With the increment of lane height $z$, the $x$ and $y$ of lane points on ground plane $g$ would be projected away from the positions on real top view, causing the lane boundaries to be divergent in the uphill scenario.
+Equation~\ref{eq:virtual_top} shows the transformation of lane point coordinates from point $P_{3D}$ in 3D to point $P_{{2D}V}$ on the ground plane via virtual BEV projection.
+With the increment of lane height $z$, the $x$ and $y$ of lane points on ground plane $g$ would be projected away from the positions on real BEV, causing the lane boundaries to be divergent in the uphill scenario.